syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ## Setting a number of fraction digits for labels

-The `NoOfFractionDigit` property is used to set the number of fractional digits to be displayed in the scale labels.
+The [`NoOfFractionalDigit`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~NoOfFractionalDigit.html) property is used to set the number of fractional digits to be displayed in the scale labels.

 {% tabs %}